boekenbox/gitbook-beta/setup-and-general-settings/general-settings/other-global-settings/bot-settings.md

 ## Settings descriptions

 Below you'll find detailed descriptions of all available parameters for bot settings.
-A few advanced settings are only available in the `config.js` file.
+A few advanced settings are only available in the `config.json` file.

 ### Watch Mode

 {% tabs %}
 {% tab title="Description" %}
-When set to true, Gunbot will process the configured pairs, but will not place actual buy or sell orders.
+When set to true, bitRage will process the configured pairs, but will not place actual buy or sell orders.
 Good for testing.
 {% endtab %}

 {% tab title="Values" %}